emfcamp/badge-2024-documentation/docs/tildagon-apps/api.md

 !!! note "API key required"

     You need to add a tile called `api_key.txt` with an API key in it to your app's folder.
-You can optain a free API key from [OpenWeather](https://openweathermap.org/api).
+You can obtain a free API key from [OpenWeather](https://openweathermap.org/api).

 ```python
 import app